awsdocs/aws-lambda-developer-guide/doc_source/runtimes-avx2.md

 Advanced Vector Extensions 2 \(AVX2\) is a vectorization extension to the Intel x86 instruction set that can perform single instruction multiple data \(SIMD\) instructions over vectors of 256 bits\.
 For vectorizable algorithms with [highly parallelizable](https://en.wikipedia.org/wiki/Massively_parallel) operation, using AVX2 can enhance CPU performance, resulting in lower latencies and higher throughput\.
 Use the AVX2 instruction set for compute\-intensive workloads such as machine learning inferencing, multimedia processing, scientific simulations, and financial modeling applications\.

+**Note**
+Lambda arm64 uses NEON SIMD architecture and does not support the x86 AVX2 extensions\.

 To use AVX2 with your Lambda function, make sure that your function code is accessing AVX2\-optimized code\.
 For some languages, you can install the AVX2\-supported version of libraries and packages\.
 For other languages, you can recompile your code and dependencies with the appropriate compiler flags set \(if the compiler supports auto\-vectorization\)\.
 You can also compile your code with third\-party libraries that use AVX2 to optimize math operations\.
 For example, Intel Math Kernel Library \(Intel MKL\), OpenBLAS \(Basic Linear Algebra Subprograms\), and AMD BLAS\-like Library Instantiation Software \(BLIS\)\.
 Auto\-vectorized languages, such as Java, automatically use AVX2 for computations\.

 You can create new Lambda workloads or move existing AVX2\-enabled workloads to Lambda at no additional cost\.